A lot or a little?

 This lively, touching middle school soccer story is full of fun, whether you're a soccer fan or not.
 At times, it moves with the breakneck speed of a soccer game -- complete with sudden halting stops of defeat.
 The sneaky and hilarious way author Kwame Alexander introduces "weird" yet cool vocabulary words is a delightful part of this realistic look into middle school life.

 While somewhat lighter than Alexander's The Crossover, Booked still deals with serious life issues for middle schoolers, including bullying, racism, divorce, and education.
 Kids will find it relatable, and parents and educators will love the positive messaging about family, friendship, and learning.

 Talk to your kids about ...

-Families can talk about bullying.
+Families can talk about the bullying in Booked.
 How can you stop bullies in their tracks before their actions lead to violent physical confrontations?

 How can you let your friends who are experiencing difficult times, such as going through a divorce, know you're there for them if they would like to talk?

 Families can talk about the importance of reading for pleasure and finding books you really enjoy.
 Nick hates all his assigned reading materials but enjoys the books his friends suggest.
 What are some great books you'd recommend to friends?

 - Topics: Sports and Martial Arts, Friendship, Middle School

 - Book type: Fiction